Automattic/vip-cli/docs/RELEASING.md

 1. Follow the release steps outlined above (as a `patch` release).

 Then, repeat for any additional versions that we need to patch.

+## In case of problems

+TODO: How to revert to a good state in case of problems?